 The first change was me healing my body and feeling better than ever after a decade of non-stop health issues.
 I started to feel like a human being again and came back into the real world, which was (and has been) fascinating and beautiful and emotional to see my body working again.

 Then, my work started to pull me in a different direction- away from the world of worrying about how many social media followers and likes I have to a place of listening to my intuition and building something beautiful to help people on a deeper level.
 When you go through something as painful and deep as what I went through for as long as I did and you come out of it, you can no longer post a brownie recipe with a bunch of hashtags and pretend that’s fulfilling.
 Because it’s not.
 I’m over that stage.
 It served its purpose and now I’m ready to go deeper.
 Because now I have the brain space to think about where I want to go and how I want to help all of you, something I didn’t have throughout the last decade.
-There is so much more, which is exactly why I’m bringing you deeper to help you heal beyond food.
+There is so much more, which is exactly why I’m bringing you deeper to help you heal beyond food and to show you how I figured out how to heal physically, emotionally and energetically throughout the last decade.
+This goes way beyond treating the physical body and slides into deeply understanding the nervous system and how to gently pull your body out of fight/flight (survival mode) to get your mind and body in alignment.
+It’s been a beautiful energetic shift internally for me these last few years and my external reality has blossomed as a result.

 Little changes have started happening to move me into a new space in my life- mentally and physically.